burizz/whitelist-aws-ips/README.md

 This is still work in progress :
 TODO :
-- [x] Download Amazon IP file JSON file and parse JSON data structure
+- [x] Download Amazon IP range file and parse JSON data structure
 - [x] Update list of IP ranges in Security Groups / Describe Security Groups
 - [x] Work around SG limit of 60 inbound/outbound rules
 - [x] Persistent way of storing JSON modified date - SSM Param Store
 - [x] Better error handling
+- [x] Make AWS region configurable
 - [ ] Update only entries that don't exist already
-- [ ] Make AWS region configurable
 - [ ] Implement lambda function handler instead of main
 - [ ] Figure out a good way to link all SGs at the end into a single one - inheritance ?